-IP Address : The IP address and UDP port number (in <IP Address>:<UDP Port> notation) of this server
+IP Address: The IP address and UDP port number (in <IP Address>:<UDP Port> notation) of this server.

-State : The current state of the server.
-This field takes one of the following values:
+Status: The current state of the server.
+This field takes one of these values:

 Disabled: The server is disabled.

 Not Ready: The server is enabled, but IP communication is not yet up and running.